vutran1710/PyrateLimiter/README.md

 ### Defining Clock & routing logic with BucketFactory

+If you need more than one type of Bucket, and be able to route items to different buckets based on some condition, you can use BucketFactory to do that.

-Now as you already have your buckets, it's time to define what `Time` is (funny?!).
-Most of the time, you can use the existing Clock backend provided by **pyrate_limiter**.
+From the above steps, you already have your buckets.
+Now it's time to define what `Time` is (funny?!).
+Most of the time (again!?), you can use the existing Clock backend provided by **pyrate_limiter**.

 ```python
 from pyrate_limiter.clock import TimeClock, MonotonicClock, SQLiteClock

 base_clock = TimeClock()
 ```

 **PyrateLimiter** makes no assumption about users logic, so to map coming items to their correct buckets, implement your own **BucketFactory** class!
 At minimum, there are only 2 methods require implementing